Version | 47 (draft) |

 text editing

 text editing happens when a user moves the cursor into some previously entered text which may have been entered by someone else.
-As such, there is no way to know in which order things were typed, but a user will still want appropriate behaviour when they press backspace.
+As such, there is no way to know in which order things were typed, but a user will still want appropriate behavior when they press backspace.
 This may involve deleting more than one character or replacing a sequence of characters with a different sequence.

 In text editing mode, different keyboard layouts may behave differently in the same textual context.
 The backspace transform allows the keyboard layout to specify the effect of pressing backspace in a particular textual context.
 This is done by specifying a set of backspace rules that match a string before the cursor and replace it with another string.
-The rules are expressed within a transforms type="backspace" element.
+The rules are expressed within a transforms type="backspace"

 <transforms type="backspace">